Notice: All students, staff, and faculty must scan their MSU ID to access the MSU Library building between 10:00 pm – 7:30 am on Sunday - Thursday.

 See Copyright Guidelines page for information on what is meant by public domain and fair use.

 NOT WITHOUT GETTING PERFORMANCE RIGHTS.
-Outside of a classroom setting or an individual household, you must seek performance rights to show a movie to a group.
-This includes DVDs and all streaming video services.
-You may contact MSU Libraries Permissions Specialist, Tyler Smeltekop to research the rights holder and request permissions on your behalf, but be aware that it will usually cost money.
+Outside of a classroom setting or an individual household, you must seek public performance rights (PPR) to show a movie to a group.
+This includes DVDs and streaming video.
 You may not use your Netflix, Amazon Prime, or any individual streaming account to show movies to a group.